New Jersey: 18 Unique Things About The Garden State

 The Princeton Battlefield is one of the locations where American and British troops fought each other during the American Revolutionary War in 1777.
 Photo Credit: istock/Leembe

-New Jersey played a large part in the Revolutionary War, where the British and American troops fought serious battles and encamped in many areas around the state, many of which are dedicated historical landmarks open to visitors.
-From Ford Mansion and Washington Headquarters Museum in Morris County to Washington Crossing State Park in Titusville, there is no shortage of history in the state.
-Some other Revolutionary War sites to visit with kids today include The Old Barracks Museum in Trenton, Princeton Battlefield State Park in Princeton, and the Monmouth Battlefield State Park in Manalapan.
+New Jersey played a large part in the Revolutionary War, where the British and American troops fought serious battles and encamped in many areas around the state, many of which are dedicated historical landmarks.
+From Ford Mansion and Washington Headquarters Museum in Morris County to Washington Crossing State Park in Titusville, you can find lots of history open to visitors.
+Some other Revolutionary War sites include The Old Barracks Museum in Trenton, Princeton Battlefield State Park in Princeton, and the Monmouth Battlefield State Park in Manalapan.

 Sandy Hook Lighthouse

-The oldest existing lighthouse is in Sandy Hook, NJ, created in 1764 and has been a National Historic Landmark since the 200th anniversary of its first lighting.
-Today, the lighthouse continues its original function and is visible for nineteen miles on clear nights, and the beacon remains lit 24 hours a day.
-Visit the lighthouse in Sandy Hook and stop by the Highlands, the highest elevation on the East Coast from Maine to Florida.
+Head to Sandy Hook, NJ, where the oldest lighthouse in the state has guided sailors since 1764, surviving the American Revolution and weather-changing events.
+Today, the lighthouse, registered as a National Historic Landmark, continues its original function and is visible for nineteen miles on clear nights.
+The beacon remains lit 24 hours a day, and nearby is the Highlands, the highest elevation on the East Coast from Maine to Florida.

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.